obluda3/strikers2013-re-notes/formats.md

 | 0x0 | Offset | u32 | |
 | 0x4 | Count | u32 | |

-If the file contains text `End` will point to a section that contains pointers to text pointers.
+When a file is loaded in memory, all the u32 that are treated as offsets are resolved to be pointers.
+It allows for quick memory access. `End` will point to a section that contains pointers to pointers in the file that may need to be fixed.